aoraki/linux-essentials/Centos7OperationEssentials.md

 Average:        0      7396    0.00    0.00    0.00    0.00     -  bash
 ```

-To get processor stat information, in this case for ALL processes
+To get more processor stat information, in this case for ALL processes
 ```
 [root@server1 ~]# mpstat -P ALL 2 3
 Linux 3.10.0-1160.15.2.el7.x86_64 (server1.example.com) 	10/03/21 	_x86_64_	(1 CPU)